LLBBAA/Data_Analysis/README.md

 Average trip duration is longer for casual users, and they also prefer to use bike services during the weekends.
 Members start trips at 6-8am and at 4-7pm that could be commute hours bike using.
 Top ranking start stations is looking different for members and casual riders.
-Season using is the same for both types of riders
+Season using is the same for both types of riders.

 All visualizations were created in [Tableau](https://public.tableau.com/app/profile/liudmila3799).